-Image credit: Gareth Barlow (artist)
+Image credit: Jess Watts (artist)

 How do I turn my drawing into a digital image?
 How do I convert my canvas painting to a digital file?
 I need digital art prints of my work, how do I do this?